 There’s a pattern forming here, have you noticed?
 Hands up, yes I’m struggling to write a diary blog each week but I have my excuses.
 There’s an elephant on my chest!
 If you follow my blog you’ll understand what I’m referring to.
-For those who don’t here’s the link to a past post referring to the last time I was up at ridiculous o’clock typing away in the hope that the elephant would bugger off.
+For those who don’t here’s my post the elephant on my chest referring to the last time I was up at ridiculous o’clock typing away in the hope that the elephant would bugger off.

 My two kiddies are the loves of my life (and hubby too of course) but my goodness they can’t half test my sanity at times.
 Settling into their new schools has been a roller coaster of high blood sugars, low blood sugars, insulin pod failures, panic attacks, running off school property, hiding from teachers, leaving school early, meetings, almost daily phone calls…..need I go on?